dotnet/designs/accepted/2020/serializer/WriteableDomAndDynamic.md

      - What's different:
        - `JsonValue` instead of `JsonString`, `JsonNumber` and `JsonBoolean`.
        - The writable `JsonValue` internal value is based on CLR types, not a string representing JSON.
 For example, a `JsonValue` initialized with an `int` keeps that `int` value without boxing or converting to a string-based field.
 - The dynamic support code example.
-  - During 5.0, [dynamic support](https://github.com/dotnet/runtime/issues/29690) was not able to be implemented due to schedule constraints.
+During 5.0, [dynamic support](https://github.com/dotnet/runtime/issues/29690) was not able to be implemented due to schedule constraints.
 Instead, a [code example](https://github.com/dotnet/runtime/pull/42097) was provided that enables `dynamic` and a writeable DOM that can be used by any 3.0+ runtime in order to unblock the community and also has been useful in gathering feedback for the design proposed here.
 - Azure prototyping.
 The Azure SDK team needs a writable DOM, and supporting `dynamic` is important for some scenarios but not all.
 A [prototype](https://github.com/Azure/azure-sdk-for-net/tree/master/sdk/core/Azure.Core.Experimental) has been created.
 Work is also being coordinated with the C# team to support Intellisense with `dynamic`, although that is not expected to be implemented in time to be used in 6.0.
 - Newtonsoft's Json.NET.
 This has a similar `JToken` class hierarchy and support for `dynamic`.
 The `JToken` hierarchy includes a single `JValue` type to represent all value types, like is being proposed here (instead of separate types for string, number and boolean).
 Json.NET also has implicit and explicit operators similar as to what is being proposed here.
-  - Converting Json.NET code to System.Text.Json should be fairly straightforward although not all Json.NET features are implemented.
+  - Converting code using Json.NET to System.Text.Json should be fairly straightforward although not all Json.NET features are implemented.
 See the "Features not proposed in first round" section for more information.

 ## Layering
 During deserialization, `JsonNode` uses `JsonElement`.

-During serialization, `JsonNode` uses both `JsonElement` and the serializer.
-Layering on the serializer is necessary to support `dynamic` since arbitrary CLR types, POCOs, collections, anonymous types, etc can be assigned to dynamic object properties and array elements and these are expected to serialize.
-Layering on the serializer also allows support for custom converters (to support custom data types or explicit serialization of POCOs or collections) along with other serialization features including quoted numbers.
+During serialization, `JsonNode` uses `JsonElement` if the values are backed by `JsonElement` otherwise `JsonNode` uses `JsonSerializer`.

+Layering on `JsonSerializer` is necessary to support `dynamic` since arbitrary CLR types, POCOs, collections, anonymous types, etc can be assigned to dynamic object properties and array elements and these are expected to serialize.
+This layering also supports the use serialization features including custom converters that support (de)serialization of custom data types.

 ## API walkthrough
 A deserialized `JsonNode` value internally holds a `JsonElement` which knows about the JSON kind (object, array, number, string, true, false) and the raw UTF-8 value including any child nodes (for a JSON object or array).

 When the consumer obtains a primitive value through `jvalue.GetValue<double>()`, for example, the CLR `double` value is deserialized from the raw UTF-8.
 Thus the mapping between UTF-8 JSON and the CLR object model is deferred until manually mapped by the consumer by specifying the expected type.

 Deferring is consistent with existing `JsonElement` semantics where, for example, a JSON number is not automatically mapped to any CLR type until the consumer calls a method such as `JsonElement.GetDecimal()` or `JsonElement.GetDouble()`.
-This design is preferred over "guessing" what the CLR type should be based upon the contents of the JSON such as whether the JSON contains a decimal point or the presence of an exponent.
+This design is preferred over eager "guessing" what the CLR type should be based upon the contents of the JSON such as whether the JSON contains a decimal point or the presence of an exponent.
 Guessing can lead to issues including overflow\underflow or precision loss.

 In addition to deferring the creation of numbers in this manner, the other node types are also deferred including strings.
 In addition, `JsonObject` and `JsonArray` instances are not populated with child nodes until traversed.
-Using `JsonElement` in this way along with defferred creation of values and child nodes greatly improves CPU performance and reduces allocations especially when a subset of a graph is used.
+Using `JsonElement` in this way along with deferred creation of values and child nodes greatly improves CPU performance and reduces allocations especially when a subset of a graph is traversed.

 Simple deserialization example:
 ```cs